MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | preAuthorizedApplications | Collection |

 Lists applications and requested permissions for implicit consent.
-Requires an admin to have provided consent to the application. preAuthorizedApplications do not require the user to consent to the requested permissions.
-Permissions listed in preAuthorizedApplications do not require user consent.
-However, any additional requested permissions not listed in preAuthorizedApplications require user consent.
+Requires an admin to have provided consent to the application. preAuthorizedApplications don't require the user to consent to the requested permissions.
+Permissions listed in preAuthorizedApplications don't require user consent.
+However, any extra requested permissions not listed in preAuthorizedApplications require user consent.

 Example: